 Do stay within a safe distance from the car in front

-Regular cruise controls (as opposed to the adaptive type) don’t have the capability to detect the car in front and automatically keep a certain distance from it.
+Regular cruise controls (as opposed to the adaptive type) can’t detect the car in front and automatically keep a certain distance from it.
 That’s why your focus is important so you can manually keep a safe distance between your car and the one you’re trailing.
 Simply put, less space between two vehicles means less braking distance, and can be very dangerous when you’re running 100 km/h.
 Remember the three-second rule.
+Remember that the cruise control available in mass-market vehicles isn’t as smart as what you would find in a Tesla or other higher-end luxury cars.

 Don’t let go of the steering wheel

 However tempting it is to let go of the steering wheel while cruising on a straight path, you really shouldn’t, at all cost.
-Road-leveling varies, and might affect your car’s direction, so keeping both hands on the steering wheel will make sure that you’ll stay inside the lane.
-Even if your car is equipped with Lane Keep Assist (just like in the Honda CR-V SX and Ford Everest Titanium+), remember that these features were only made to assist.
+Road-leveling varies and might affect your car’s direction, so keeping both hands on the steering wheel will make sure that you’ll stay inside the lane.
+Even if your car is equipped with Lane Keep Assist (just like in the Honda CR-V and Ford Everest), remember that these features were only made to assist.

-Besides, when presented with a situation where you need to abruptly change direction, both hands on the steering wheel is a whole lot better than fewer or no hands at all.
+Besides, when presented with a situation where you need to abruptly change direction, both hands on the steering wheel are a whole lot better than fewer or no hands at all.

 Don’t go beyond the speed limit